 At Garratt’s Damp and Timber, we specialise in the diagnosis and treatment of various damp related issues affecting home and business premises in London and nearby Home Counties.

-If you require any further assistance in damp proofing your property, then contact us at Garratt’s Damp and Timber and we will gladly organise a free survey and offer you bespoke, tailored advice.
+If you require any further assistance in damp proofing your property, then contact us at Garratt’s Damp and Timber and we will gladly organise a survey and offer you bespoke, tailored advice.